awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_join_linux_instance.md

    sudo realm join -v -U join_account example.com --install=/
    ```
 *join\_account*
-An account in the *example\.com* domain that has domain join privileges\.
+The **sAMAccountName** for an account in the *example\.com* domain that has domain join privileges\.
 Enter the password for the account when prompted\.
 For more information about delegating these privileges, see [Delegate Directory Join Privileges for AWS Managed Microsoft AD](directory_join_privileges.md)\.
 *example\.com*
 The fully\-qualified DNS name of your directory\.